 "Not much," I admitted.

-"Then I want to explain it with these pictures.
+"Then I will explain with these pictures.
 Look, this is a picture of the left atrium.
-You see the four junctions of the pulmonary vein.
+You can see the four confluences of the pulmonary vein.
 It is now known that atrial fibrillation can be triggered by additional electrical impulses from the pulmonary veins.
 Catheter ablation should therefore electrically isolate the pulmonary veins so that these impulses cannot spread further.
 It's that simple."

 "And how does it work technically?"
-I asked anxiously.
+I asked worriedly.

-"In the case of narcotized or centrally subdued patients, catheters are guided via the inguinal veins into the right atrium of the heart.
-A puncture of the atrial septum leads to the left atrium.
-There, the critical tissue is warmed up with high-frequency current and destroyed in its structure."
+"In anaesthetised or centrally steamed patients, catheters are inserted through the inguinal veins into the right atrium.
+The left atrium is reached by a puncture of the atrial septum.
+There, the critical tissue is heated with high-frequency current and its structure is destroyed."

 "How risky is that?"

 "Catheter ablation is basically a gentle procedure.
 Complications are rare, but they do occur.
 In two percent a stroke or a heart attack is to be expected, in a further two percent a blockage of the pulmonary vein, which would have to be treated surgically, and very rarely the heart muscle can also be injured with pericardial effusion.
 In positive terms, 96 percent of the time, the procedure has no complications."